-Consistent with previous work (Howard et al. 2020), we found that the posterior OFC is critical for goal-directed behavior.
-Without an intact posterior OFC, individuals fail to update stimulus choices after selective satiation, continuing to choose stimuli predicting devalued outcomes.
-This suggests that the posterior OFC may support retrieving and applying the cognitive map to guide behavior.
-Additionally, disrupting the pOFC before testing impaired value-based stimulus selection.
+Consistent with previous work (Howard et al. 2020), we found that the posterior part of the lateral OFC is critical for goal-directed behavior during the probe test.
+Without an intact posterior OFC, individuals fail to change their choices after selective satiation, continuing to choose stimuli predicting devalued outcomes.
+This suggests that the posterior OFC may support retrieving and applying the cognitive map to guide current behavior.
+Importantly, our findings show that this effect is specific for the posterior OFC network and does not occur when stimulating a network centered on the adjacent anterior OFC.
+This provides important information on the specific roles of different OFC subregions and highlights the regional specificity of network-targeted TMS more generally.

 Our findings align with a range of studies demonstrating distinct roles of OFC subregions across various tasks and across species, including goal-directed choices with outcome devaluation (Murray et al. 2015), two-choice probabilistic tasks (Stoll and Rudebeck 2024), differential information encoding in the OFC (Rich and Wallis 2017), and the specific contributions of central OFC subregions to economic decision-making (M. Z. Wang, Hayden, and Heilbronner 2022).
 Particularly relevant is work in non-human primates examining the differential roles of OFC subregions in flexible behavior (Murray et al. 2015), demonstrating that the anterior OFC (area 11) is more involved in goal selection during choice, while the posterior OFC (area 13) primarily supports outcome value updating.
-Different from (Murray et al. 2015), our study focuses on differential involvement of lateral OFC subregions in representing and using stimulus-outcome identity associations to guide adaptive behavior.
-While precise cross-species mapping of our defined anterior and posterior OFC regions to animal models remains challenging, our study is, to our knowledge, the first human investigation to differentiate the functional roles of the OFC along the anterior-posterior gradient in goal-directed and adaptive decision-making.
-Recognizing these functional differences is crucial to prevent oversampling or undersampling specific regions when assessing the OFC’s role in learning and decision-making.
-In human research, this distinction is particularly important for neuroimaging studies and neuromodulation approaches targeting the OFC (Howard and Kahnt 2021; Howard et al. 2020; Liu et al. 2024; F. Wang et al. 2020; Tegelbeckers et al. 2023; Ouellet et al. 2015).
+In contrast to (Murray et al. 2015), our study focused on the differential involvement of lateral OFC subregions in learning and using stimulus-outcome identity associations to guide adaptive behavior.
+While a precise cross-species mapping of our defined anterior and posterior OFC regions to animal models remains challenging, our study is, to our knowledge, the first causal investigation to differentiate the functional roles of the human OFC along the anterior-posterior gradient.
+Recognizing these functional differences represents a substantial advance in our understanding of this brain area and will help guide future studies assessing the role of OFC in learning and decision-making.
+In human subjects research, this distinction is particularly important for neuroimaging studies and neuromodulation approaches targeting the OFC (Howard and Kahnt 2021; Howard et al. 2020; Liu et al. 2024; F. Wang et al. 2020; Tegelbeckers et al. 2023; Ouellet et al. 2015).

-Although not part of our initial hypothesis, we found that cTBS targeting both the anterior and posterior OFC disrupted discrimination task performance, but only during the first session, with no impact in later sessions.
-This challenges the common view that OFC is not essential for simple Pavlovian acquisition (Murray, O’Doherty, and Schoenbaum 2007; Delamater 2007).
-However, some rodent studies also suggest that OFC’s role in Pavlovian acquisition may be more nuanced than previously thought (Panayi and Killcross 2021).
+Although not part of our initial hypothesis, we found that cTBS targeting both the anterior and posterior OFC disrupted performance in the discrimination task, but only during the first session, with no impact in later sessions.
+This challenges the view that OFC is not important for simple Pavlovian acquisition (Murray, O’Doherty, and Schoenbaum 2007; Delamater 2007; Stalnaker et al. 2015), line with recent rodent studies suggesting that OFC’s role in Pavlovian acquisition may be more nuanced than previously thought (Panayi and Killcross 2021).
 Interpreting this result is further complicated by our within-participant design, as the deficit emerged only in the first session.
-This impairment likely reflects initial difficulty in grasping the task’s basic structure.
-Once this fundamental task structure is learned, it can be reused in subsequent sessions with different stimulus sets (Behrens et al. 2018; Harlow 1949), potentially explaining why an intact lateral OFC less critical to task performance in later sessions.
-Accordingly, we included the stimulus-level learned value of each option in the analysis of SA choices, instead of simply assuming “perfect" learning of the value from the discrimination learning (Murray et al. 2015; Howard et al. 2020).
+This initial impairment likely reflects difficulty in grasping the basic task structure.
+Once this fundamental task structure was learned, it could be reused in subsequent sessions with different stimulus sets (Behrens et al. 2018; Harlow 1949), potentially explaining why TMS had no effect on task performance in later sessions.
+To account for these effects, we included the stimulus-level learned values of each option in the analysis of SA choices, instead of simply assuming “perfect" learning during the discrimination task (Murray et al. 2015; Howard et al. 2020).